msistori/Capitally/README.md

 ## 🎨 UI/UX

-La UI è progettata per essere semplice, intuitiva e responsive, garantendo un'esperienza utente fluida su ogni dispositivo.
+The UI is designed to be simple, intuitive, and responsive, ensuring a smooth user experience across all devices.

-## 📈 Target
+## 📈 Target Audience

-* **Privati** interessati a gestire le proprie finanze in modo efficace.
+* **Individuals** who want to effectively manage their finances.
-* **Piccole imprese e freelance** che desiderano monitorare entrate e uscite con precisione.
+* **Small businesses and freelancers** looking to monitor income and expenses with precision.

 ## 📅 Roadmap

-* Prima versione MVP (Must-have functionalities)
+* First MVP release (Must-have functionalities)
-* Versione successiva con funzionalità avanzate (grafici, reportistica)
+* Next version with advanced features (charts, reporting)
-* Implementazione futura dell'Open Banking e possibili app mobile
+* Future implementation of Open Banking and potential mobile apps